Internet-of-People/mercury-rust/prometheus/README.md

 ## Cryptography

-### Sign message
+### Sign claim

-Sign an arbitrary message in the name of a specific profile.
+Sign a claim in the name of a specific profile.
+The claim must have been created by the `/vault/dids/{did}/claims/{claimid}/witness-request` endpoint, but most likely in an different wallet and computer of another user.

 Request:

-- Endpoint: POST `/vault/dids/{did}/sign-message
+- Endpoint: POST `/vault/dids/{did}/sign-claim`
 - Parameters: -
 - Headers: -
-- Content: message string to be signed
+- Content: string representation of the claim signature request to be signed

 Response: